k0retux/fuddly/docs/source/data_makers.rst

         |_ fuzz_mag
         |      | desc: order of magnitude for maximum size of some fuzzing test cases.
         |      | default: 1.0 [type: float]
-        |_ fuzz_determinism
+        |_ make_determinist
-        |      | desc: If set to 'True', the whole model will be fuzzed in a deterministic
+        |      | desc: If set to 'True', the whole model will be set in determinist mode.
-        |      |       way.
-Otherwise it will be guided by the data model determinism.
+        |      |       Otherwise it will be guided by the data model determinism.
-        |      | default: True [type: bool]
+        |      | default: False [type: bool]
         |_ leaf_fuzz_determinism
         |      | desc: If set to 'True', each typed node will be fuzzed in a deterministic
         |      |       way.
 If set to 'False' each typed node will be fuzzed in a random